OUR HISTORY

 2021 Fundraising and the Administrative team

-SALT's goal in 2021 was to raise over a million dollars to build the capacity to quadruple our impact from the year before and start to hire administrative staff.
-SALT hired administrative staff to handle Human Resources, Reporting and Data, Business Development, Accounting, and already had on staff Eric Camarillo who is the acting Executive Director, an Executive Assistant, and a Philanthropy Assistant.
-The Administrative staff is key to helping SALT build the capacity needed to grow the organization to help even more people experiencing homelessness in even more places.
-This adds a new challenge for SALT as raising administrative expenses are usually more difficult then raising the funds for Outreach related expenses.
-SALT ended 2021 raising more than $1,050,000 which was slightly over our goal for that year.
-We spent roughly $850,000 to deliver the impact that we did in 2021 between about 25 staff members (more than half were part-time).
-SALT is looking forward to what 2022 will bring as we continue to move forward with God's help!
+In April 2021, Eric Camarillo quit his full-time job, and became the full-time Executive Director of the organization.
+SALT hired additional administrative staff to handle Human Resources, Reporting and Data, Business Development, Accounting, an Executive Assistant, and a Philanthropy Assistant.
+The Administrative staff was key to helping SALT to build the capacity needed to grow the organization in order to help even more people experiencing homelessness in even more places.
+This added a new challenge for SALT as raising administrative expenses are usually more difficult than raising the funds for Outreach and Case Management related expenses.
+SALT ended 2021, raising more than $1,050,000, which was slightly over our goal for that year.
+We spent roughly $850,000 to deliver the impact it did in 2021 between about 25 staff members (more than half were part-time).
+SALT looked forward to what 2022 would bring as they continued to move forward with God's help!

 SALT Outposts and SOS Weekends